How can you grow a servant’s heart as a Christian?

 To see how others developed the heart of a servant, let’s look at examples of a servant’s heart in the Bible.
 We will just see an overview of each of these servants of God’s love.
 I’ll leave a link to the passages for you to go deeper if you want.

 There are so many examples of having a servant’s heart that we could make entire Bible Studies out of this topic alone.
-For our time we will look at three Old Testament characters and then Jesus.
+For our time we will look at three Old Testament characters who were busy developing a servant’s heart and then Jesus.

 Related Post: How to Study Bible Characters and Their Stories